Raphoulfifou/SteamPunk-DP/docs/ResourcePack.md

 # Documentation for the Resource Pack

-> The pack is divided in 4 parts :
+> The pack is divided in 4 folders :
 > 1. cim
 > 2. cyan
 > 3. minecraft